 A cabriolet (or convertible) is a car body type that has a foldable or retractable roof.
-These roofs can either be soft tops (canvas or vinyl) or be hard tops (plastic, aluminium or steel).
+These roofs can either be soft tops (canvas or vinyl) or hard tops (plastic, aluminium or steel).
 They are usually two-door cars that share a lot of similarities to two-door coupe.

 Check out our list of convertible car lease deals and find your favourite today.

-An MPV or Multi-Purpose Vehicle is a large passenger car known for it space and seating options.
+An MPV or Multi-Purpose Vehicle is a large passenger car known for its space and seating options.
 They can carry up to 9 passengers in some MPVs and are great for large families.
 They have a high driving position like SUVs and Crossover so offer good visibility of the road for the driver.

 This car is an ideal choice for anyone needing to carry lots of people and luggage.
 Some popular MPVs for leasing include the Vauxhall Vivaro Life, Citroen Grand C4 Spacetourer and the Volkswagen Caddy Maxi.